Toledo (Castilla-La Mancha), Spain April 2025 (Tour 11)

 I took so many photos.
 Few of those photos will have done the Cathedral justice but take look at some of them… the place is incredible.

-After tearing myself away from the Cathedral I left the Plaza Mayor by way of Calle San Pedro and headed towards the top of the town with a view to visiting one of Cuenca’s oldest churches, the Iglesia de San Pedro.
+After tearing myself away from the Cathedral I left the Plaza Mayor by way of Calle San Pedro and continued towards the top of the town with a view to visiting one of Cuenca’s oldest churches, the Iglesia de San Pedro.

 I thought the views over the Huecar Gorge from near the Cathedral were impressive but they just kept getting better as I moved further up the Old Town.
 The bell tower of the Iglesia San Pedro provides some wonderful panoramic views in all directions, especially those over the rooftops towards the Cathedral and the San Pablo Bridge but then; I arrived at the Mirador de Camilo Jose Cela near the 17th century Convento de las Camelitas Descalzas and the word panorama took on a whole new meaning.
 The view from this particular Mirador over the Huecar Gorge is something else…